Deltares/hydromt/docs/guides/advanced_user/hydromt_python.rst

 So first, let's go deeper into the API of HydroMT.
 You have all available functions and their documentation in the `API reference <../api.rst>`_.

 HydroMT is here to read and harmonize **input data**, and to process it via its **methods and workflows** in order to prepare ready to run **models**.
 So HydroMT's methods are organized around these main objects.

 Input data
 ----------

+.. currentmodule:: hydromt.data_catalog

+Most classes around the finding, reading and transforming input data have implementations for the five different data_types in HydroMT.
-The main objects to work with input data are the `DataCatalog <../_generated/hydromt.data_catalog.DataCatalog.rst>`_ and the `DataAdapter <../_generated/hydromt.data_adapter.DataAdapter.rst>`_ classes of HydroMT.
+The main objects to work with input data are:
-The ``DataCatalog`` is what is used to tell HydroMT where the data can be found and how it can be read, as well as what maintains the administration of exactly what data was used to maintain reproducibility.
-The ``DataAdapter`` are what does the actual reading of the data and get instructed and instantiated by the DataCatalog.
-Currently, five different types of input data are supported by the Adapters and represented by a specific Python data
-object:

-- `RasterDatasetAdapter <../_generated/hydromt.data_adapter.RasterDatasetAdapter.rst>`_ :
-  gridded datasets such as DEMs or gridded spatially distributed rainfall datasets (represented by :ref:`RasterDataset <RasterDataset>` objects, a raster-specific type of Xarray Datasets)
-- `DataFrameAdapter <../_generated/hydromt.data_adapter.DataFrameAdapter.rst>`_ :
-  tables that can be used to, for example, convert land classes to roughness values (represented by Pandas :ref:`DataFrame <DataFrame>` objects)
-- `GeoDataFrameAdapter <../_generated/hydromt.data_adapter.GeoDataFrameAdapter.rst>`_ :
-  vector datasets such as administrative units or river center lines (represented by Geopandas :ref:`GeoDataFrame <GeoDataFrame>` objects)
-- `GeoDatasetAdapter <../_generated/hydromt.data_adapter.GeoDatasetAdapter.rst>`_ :
-  time series with associated geo-locations such as observations of discharge (represented by :ref:`GeoDataset <GeoDataset>` objects, a geo-specific type of Xarray Datasets)
-- `DatasetAdapter <../_generated/hydromt.data_adapter.DatasetAdapter.rst>`_ :
-  non-spatial N-dimension data (represented by Xarray :ref:`Dataset <Dataset>` objects).
+- The :class:`~data_catalog.DataCatalog` is the most high-level class and leverages the next few classes to find, read and transform the data coming from its configuration.
+The methods used to do this are called  ``get_<data_type>``, for example :method:`~data_catalog.DataCatalog.get_rasterdataset`.
+- The :class:`~resolvers.uri_resolver.URIResolver` is responsible for finding the data based on a single uri.
+This class is generic for all data_types.
+An implementation that finds data based on naming conventions is the :method:`~resolvers.convention_resolver.ConventionResolver`.
+- The :class:`Driver <drivers.base_driver.BaseDriver>` has different subclasses based
+  on the data_type, for example :class:`~drivers.raster.raster_dataset_driver.RasterDatasetDriver`, which then has different implementations, for example a driver for reading raster data using
+  rasterio: :class:`~drivers.raster.rasterio_driver.RasterioDriver`.
+  which reads raster data.
+- :class:`DataAdapter <adapters.data_adapter_base.DataAdapterBase>` has subclasses that
+  transform data, like renaming, reprojecting etc. These subclasses are for example:
+  :class:`~adapters.rasterdataset.RasterDatasetAdapter`.

 So let's say you would like to read data in HydroMT, you can do this by creating a DataCatalog instance and using the ``get_<data_type>`` methods to read the data.
-These are:

-- `get_rasterdataset <../_generated/hydromt.data_catalog.DataCatalog.get_rasterdataset.rst>`_
-- `get_dataframe <../_generated/hydromt.data_catalog.DataCatalog.get_dataframe.rst>`_
-- `get_geodataframe <../_generated/hydromt.data_catalog.DataCatalog.get_geodataframe.rst>`_
-- `get_geodataset <../_generated/hydromt.data_catalog.DataCatalog.get_geodataset.rst>`_
-- `get_dataset <../_generated/hydromt.data_catalog.DataCatalog.get_dataset.rst>`_

-Here is a short example of how to read data in Python using HydroMT:
+This is a short example:

 .. code-block:: python